Check back frequently for our updated list of excellent speakers.

 —

-WORKSHOP 2 | Co-Trainer (with Vasie Papadopoulos)
+WORKSHOP 2 | Co-Trainer (with Vasie Papadolpoulos)

-Managing Reputational Risk with Effective Communication During a Crisis
+Managing Reputational Risk with Effective Communication During a Crisis | Trainer

 When it comes to crisis and disaster response, the systems and plans in place are only as effective as the people called on to respond.
 While no amount of textbook or classroom training can prepare you for a live response, simulated training exercises offer the next best thing.
 This training session will be built around a realistic disaster scenario that will unfold through a series of sudden developments and simulated events that require on-the-spot action.
 Throughout the workshop, participants will be asked to step into various roles within the ICS and consider disaster response protocols as they assess new facts, key developments, stakeholder communications, the media and social media landscape, operational impacts and reputational risks.
 Under guidance and direction of a team of expert facilitators, participants may be asked to complete simulated tasks such as drafting communications, training spokespersons, engaging subject matter experts, media interviews and other tactics.